projectje/bookmark/README.md

 * Add more blocks than only bookmarks such as pictures or textual information or links to interesting blogs
 * maybe add webpack webserver for hot reload
+* resolve this: https://stackoverflow.com/questions/62405564/tippy-js-z-index-not-working-with-interactivity?noredirect=1#comment110369370_62405564 , made a workaround
+by placing a BR behind the property icon so that it does not overlap